ikotarac/redux-scope/README.md

 ### Getting root reducer

-When you're ready to create your redux store, just use the root scope to get the root reducer
+When you're ready to create your redux store, just use the root scope to get the root reducer:

 ```javascript
 // import createStore, ...